 Your doctor might ask:

-- Have you ever had bleeding from a small wound that lasted more than 15 minutes or recurred during the week following the wound?
+- Have you had bleeding from a small wound that lasted more than 15 minutes or recurred during the week following the wound?

-- Have you ever had blood in your stool that wasn't explained by a known medical problem, such as a stomach ulcer or colon polyp?
+- Have you had blood in your stool that wasn't explained by a known medical problem, such as a stomach ulcer or colon polyp?

 - Have you ever needed medical attention for bleeding during or after surgery, dental procedures, childbirth or injury?

 - Have you had anemia or needed a blood transfusion?